SreerajThamarappilly/yolo-based-object-detection-azure-pipeline/README.md

 **Further Training (Fine-Tuning)**:

-To train or fine-tune the model on your custom dataset:
+To train or fine-tune the model on the custom dataset:
-- Place your dataset images and labels in src/data/training_data/.
+- Place the dataset images and labels in src/data/training_data/.
-- Update dataset.yaml with paths to your images and labels.
+- Update dataset.yaml with paths to the images and labels.
 - Run the training script:

 ```bash
 python src/services/training_service.py
 ```

-This will load the YOLO model, update it with your data, and produce new weights in src/models/yolo/runs/train/exp/weights/best.pt.
+This will load the YOLO model, update it with the data, and produce new weights in src/models/yolo/runs/train/exp/weights/best.pt.

 **Deploying to Azure**: